Berger101/Battleships-Game/README.md

 ## Reminders

 * Your code must be placed in the `run.py` file
+* You must install the required dependencies with "pip install -r requirements.txt"
 * Your dependencies must be placed in the `requirements.txt` file
 * Do not edit any of the other files or your code may not deploy properly